Urmar Tanda: Transport

 Urmar Tanda is situated on NH-1A highway.
 The city has various railway and road links.
 State highways connect it to nearby cities such as Jalandhar, Hoshiarpur, Shri Hargobindpur and Dasuya.
-Urmar Tanda also has roads linking to Amritsar, Pathankot and Hajipur.
-It is on the junction of Chandigarh to Gurdaspur, Pathankot road and Pathankot to Jalandhar Road.
+Urmar Tanda also has roads linking to Amritsar, Pathankot and Mukerian.
+It is on the junction of Chandigarh to Gurdaspur and Mukerian to Jalandhar Road.

 History

 This city has been linked with Sikh Guru Har Gobind sahib Ji, the sixth guru in the history of the Sikhs, who visited various places such as village Pull Pukhta, and village Munak Kallan where he is said to have tied his horse and stayed for several days.